mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan/sis_test_plan_d_ssid_testing.md

-# Staging Environment Load and Quality Check
+# Student ID System Integration Testing

-At the completion of Scenario based testing in the Sandbox environment, MNIT will grant vendors a key and secret for the district(s) they are working with in the staging environment.
+MDE's Ed-Fi 6.2 API Test Sandbox environment does not support testing of MDE's Student ID System integrations.
+For SIS vendor testing of Student ID System integration, vendors must coordinate with MDE for a key and secret to test in the staging environment.
 In the staging environment, vendors will load actual student data, with student enrollment (studentSchoolAssociation), demographic (studentEducationOrganizationAssociation), program and calendar information.

-The main URL for the Staging Environment is: ```https://test.api.education.mn.gov/edfiapi/```.
+The Ed-Fi 6.2 API URL for the Staging Environment is: ```https://stage.api.education.mn.gov/edfiapi/```.

-As is MDE convention, the production URL is the same as test, except with the "test." prefix removed. **Please note the new URL format for connecting to MDE's Ed-Fi API for the 2025-26 school year and version 6.2.**

 ## Ed-Fi / MARSS Identities API Integrations

-Vendors have the option of building in support for interfacing with the MN Student Identity System to create new MARSS Student IDs (Ed-Fi Unique Id) through an Ed-Fi Identities API implementation.
+Vendors have the option of building in support for interfacing with the MN Student ID System to create new MARSS Student IDs (Ed-Fi Unique Id) through an Ed-Fi Identities API implementation.
 Vendors will be able to test their State ID creation integrations in the Staging environment.

 Vendors must demonstrate their ability to create new Student IDs when a Student is created in the Student Information System.
 This would be accomplished by posting to the ```/identities``` endpoint.

 Testing for the identities API can be conducted in the Staging environment.
-[Contact the MNIT Team](mailto:EdFiProjectSupportMNIT.MDE@state.mn.us) partnering with MDE on EdFi for more details.
+[Contact the MNIT Team](mailto:EdFiProjectSupportMNIT.MDE@state.mn.us) partnering with MDE on Ed-Fi for more details.

 ### Student Identity Process Overview
 The general process for identity creation is as follows: